 Review: There are few things more adorable in life than a textured baby romper.
-SHEIN baby rompers and shorties aren’t, perhaps, as buttery or silky soft as Kyte, but they’re still a great budget alternative.
+SHEIN baby rompers and shorties aren’t, perhaps, as buttery or silky soft as Kyte, but they’re on trend and the fabric is smooth.

-The material feels like a cotton bamboo blend, but material composition is 95% cotton 5% elastane.
-Padded banana appliqué is great and I like the mod black print and front open snap.
+The material feels like a cotton bamboo blend, but the material composition is 95% cotton and 5% elastane.
 The material isn’t too thin and has a lot of give.
 The snaps are plastic and look cheap.
 I am worried they are going to break off during diaper changes.
 Fingers crossed.

 Item #9 Darker Acid Washed Stretch Denim Hooded Romper for $9.00